eduardz1/Master-Thesis/chapters/theory.typ

 === CUDA

 When developing code targeting NVIDIA @GPU:pl, the CUDA Toolkit provides compilers, libraries and tools for developing accelerated applications.
 These compilers enable the developer to write code that is either compiled with a traditional host compiler, like @GCC, for the specified architecture or compiled to an intermediate representation, similar to that of @LLVM, called @PTX.
-This approach enables each program to both include an optimized binary for a specific  @GPU architecture and at the same time take advantage of the @VM @ISA to #lower[@JIT] compile the code for different architectures @x-PTX.
+This approach enables each program to both include an optimized binary for a specific  @GPU architecture and at the same time take advantage of the @VM @ISA to @JIT compile the code for different architectures @x-PTX.
 The parallel model of the @GPU is abstracted as a set of parallel and independent _streaming multiprocessors_.
 Each multiprocessor is responsible for scheduling a large number of threads simultaneously. @GPU:pl employ the @SIMT execution model where multiple threads operate in groups on multiple @SIMD instruction streams.
 In @cpu-v-gpu-arch-fig we can see a schematic representation of the differences between the @CPU and @GPU architectures.

 #figure(
   cpu-v-gpu-arch(scale-axis: 88%),